Cyphexl/placename-insights/docs/data-analysis-and-preprocessing.md

 - modification date : date of last modification in yyyy-MM-dd format
 ```

+ ---- >  Make a scatter plot of the data here

 #### Data Clustering

 Before machine learning, we need to cluster these city by  so we choose K-means model to do this job.
 Considering the huge difference between different country, like location, culture, population, language, GDP and so on, so we use the gapminderto do the K-means method, and we need use the **_PCA_** method to do  dimension reduction analysis.

+----->   Make a scatter plot of the data using as colours the coresponding cluster for each data.

 ![mat.png](https://i.loli.net/2019/05/20/5ce297b84973985882.png)